head-first-kubernetes/head-first-kubernetes.github.io/index.md

 $ FLASK_APP=hello.py flask run
 ```

-You can put these steps in a bash script and it would work beautifully.
+You can put these steps in a console script and it would work beautifully.
 More or less.
 Until it doesn't.

 Time to talk about containers.